 But property managers cost money.
 Typically, they charge about 10% of the rental amount for their services.
 However, most investors believe they are worth every penny.

 But where do you find property managers, especially if you live in a different market than the house you’re purchasing?

 Real estate investment marketplaces such as Fundrise are made for investors with this concern.
 Fundrise will help you find a property management company, finance, and insurance all in one closing process.
 And there’s no need to work with a real estate agent, since properties can be bought and sold on the marketplace.
 They’ll even help you find a property manager to take care of all the details in your absence.

 Ready to Start Investing in Real Estate?

 Real estate investing can seem intimidating to start, but it doesn’t have to be.
-With the right approach, almost anyone can become a real estate investor.
+With the right approach and the right information, almost anyone can become a real estate investor.